tc39/proposal-is-usv-string/README.md

 ## Proposal

 The proposal is to define in ECMA-262 a method to verify if a given ECMAScript string is well-formed or not.
 As a highly common scenario for interfaces between JavaScript/web APIs and those that operate on Unicode text, this test should be as efficient as possible, ideally scaling independently from the length of the string.
+In addition to improved performance, this method will also increase the clarity for readers of code where this test is being performed &mdash; especially those without extensive Unicode or regular expression knowledge.

 ## Algorithm